Deploying Rapidflare

 </script>

-Use the same URL as buttonClickUrl—for example https://yoursite.com/support/ask—for the Full Page Widget (type: 'inline').
-When someone clicks the AI Overview button, Rapidflare adds userId and conversationId to that URL (see query parameters on buttonClickUrl); read them from the address bar and pass them into init() only when they’re there so full-page chat can continue the same thread.
+Use the same URL as ctaUrl—for example https://yoursite.com/support/ask—for the Full Page Widget (type: 'full-page').
+When someone clicks the AI Overview button, Rapidflare adds userId and conversationId to that URL (see query parameters on ctaUrl); read them from the address bar and pass them into init() only when they're there so full-page chat can continue the same thread.

 <div id="agent-mount" style="display: flex; flex-direction: column;"></div>